E-commerce

 The limitation to keep in mind

-Customer support plays a major role in retention.
+Customer support plays a major role in customer loyalty.
 E-commerce helps here because it makes it possible to centralize questions, respond faster, document frequent answers, and offer self-service on recurring topics such as delivery times, returns, warranties, or product compatibility.

 Why this changes the relationship

-A customer who quickly gets a useful answer maintains greater trust.
-Conversely, a customer who has to multiply contacts to understand a delivery or an exchange disconnects from the brand more quickly.
-E-commerce makes it possible to better structure these responses and make them accessible.
+A customer who gets a useful answer quickly keeps more trust.
+Conversely, a customer who has to contact support repeatedly to understand a delivery or an exchange becomes detached from the brand more quickly.
+E-commerce makes it possible to structure these answers better and make them accessible.

 What this brings to retention